by

 Bulk Purchases (200L Drum)

-If you have a manufacturing plant or industrial processing facility that requires acetone, you may need to purchase it in bulk (and it’s more cost-effective that way).
+If you have a manufacturing plant or industrial processing facility that requires acetone, you may need to purchase it in bulk (and it’s more generally cost-effective that way).

 Custom Quantities for Specific Needs